-Uluru, also known as Ayers Rock, is a large sandstone rock formation in the middle of Australia.
-It is in the Northern Territory.
-The rock is sacred to the aboriginal people of the area and climbing the rock is not considered as respecting the rock.
+Also known as Ayers Rock, Uluru is a large sandstone rock formation in the middle of Australia.
+Located in the Northern Territory of Australia, the rock is sacred to the aboriginal people of the area and climbing the rock is not considered as respecting the rock.
 The rock formation stands 348 meters high and has a total circumference of 9.4 kilometers.

-Previously people used to climb Uluru but now respecting the sentiments of aboriginal people, the climbing Uluru has been banned.
+Previously people used to climb Uluru / Ayers Rock but now respecting the sentiments of aboriginal people, the climbing Uluru / Ayers Rock has been banned.

 - The best way to reach Ayers Rock is by flying.